Skip to content

 • Click on Overview

-• The connection string will be displayed on the homepage of your project
+• The endpoint will be displayed on the homepage of your project

 📝 Notes